Makena-Wambui/sorting_algorithms/README.md

 ● You are not allowed to modify the integer n of a node.
 You have to swap the nodes themselves.
 ● You’re expected to print the list after each time you swap two elements

+3. Selection Sort
+Suppose you have an unsorted array, arr. arr has 6 elements
+Subdivided into two subarrays: sorted and unsorted Same as Insertion Sort
+Initially the sorted subarray is empty unlike in Insertion Sort.
+From the Unsorted sublist, we find the minimum element.
+Then swap it with the element at the beginning of the unsorted subarray.
+Repeatedly do this with n-1 passes, just like in Bubble Sort.